-- 1. Prior to, during or after an examination, the Board of Examiners may decide that the examination must be taken in a different way or (re)taken at a different time, and that the way in which the result of an examination is indicated can be changed in the event of any irregularity or other unforeseen circumstances or if there are reasonable grounds for suspecting such an irregularity or unforeseen circumstance, such as: - large-scale or organised fraud that renders the examination results untrustworthy and if it is not (yet) possible to determine which individual students are involved: - a fire alarm that forces cancellation of the examination: - · a technical failure during the (digital) examination that renders the results untrustworthy; - · measures in case of e.g. Covid-19. - 2.
-If the examination has already been taken, the Board of Examiners may declare the results of the examination invalid for all participants or decide that the results will be expressed a V (= Voldaan pass) or an O (= Onvoldoende fail) instead of a mark (number).
+- 1. Prior to, during or after an examination, the Board of Examiners may decide that the examination must be taken in a different way or (re)taken at a different time in the event of any irregularity or other unforeseen circumstances or if there are reasonable grounds for suspecting such an irregularity or unforeseen circumstance, such as: - large-scale or organised fraud that renders the examination results untrustworthy and if it is not (yet) possible to determine which individual students are involved; - a fire alarm that forces cancellation of the examination; - a technical failure during the (digital) examination that renders the results untrustworthy; - measures in case of e.g. Covid-19. - If the examination has already been taken, the Board of Examiners may declare the results of the examination invalid for all participants or decide that the results will be expressed a V (= Voldaan pass) or an O (= Onvoldoende- fail) instead of a mark (number).
 In the first case, the examination must then be retaken.
 The Board of Examiners decides as soon as possible and after consultation with the examiner on a new examination date and any changes in the form of the examination.